MSc Nanoscience and Functional NanomaterialsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-In the autumn and spring terms, there are lecture courses on key concepts and topics in nanoscience, a Communication and Management Skills unit, training in advanced tools for nanoscience and two training projects.
+In the autumn and spring terms, there are lecture courses on key scientific concepts and topics in functional nanomaterials, transferable scientific skills to help you become a more effective researcher, training in advanced tools for functional nanomaterials and exploratory training projects.
 In the summer term you will carry out a research project, choosing from a large number of project proposals across the whole spectrum of BCFN research.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Nanoscience and Functional Nanomaterials.